UnstableDesign/AdaCAD/docs/howtouse/getting-started.md

 <p>When you add operations and drafts to the workspace, and connect them together to create new drafts.
 On those new drafts you have a few options.
 These become visible when you hover your mouse over a draft:</p>
 <ul>
-<li>Expand into Finetune Mode: you can expand into fine-tune mode, which gives you more options for editing and viewing details on an indivdiual draft</li>
+<li>Expand into Fine Tune Mode: you can expand into fine-tune mode, which gives you more options for editing and viewing details on an individual draft</li>
 <li>Show/Hide: reveals or hides the draft (to save space on the interface)</li>
 <li>Copy: copies the draft into a new draft, without an operation parent, so that you can make edits or changes outline of the operation-draft-workflow</li>
 <li>Download: downloads the draft as a bitmap or image.
 You can use this to export structures which you may later import into Photoshop.</li>